mozilla-ai/mcpd/README.md

 ## Why `mcpd`?

 **Zero-Config Tool Setup**
-No cloning repos or installing language-specific dependencies. `mcpd add` and `mcpd daemon` handle everything.
+No need to clone multiple repos or install language-specific dependencies. `mcpd add` and `mcpd daemon` handle everything.

 **Language-Agnostic Tooling**
-Use MCP servers in Docker containers or written in Python, JavaScript, TypeScript via a unified HTTP API.
+Use MCP servers in Docker containers or written in Python, JavaScript, or TypeScript via a unified HTTP API.

 **Declarative Configuration**
 Version-controlled `.mcpd.toml` files define your agent infrastructure.
 Reproducible, auditable, CI-friendly.

 **Enterprise-Ready Secrets**
 Separate project configuration from runtime variables, and export sanitized secrets templates.
-Never commit secrets to Git again.
+No need to commit secrets to Git ever again.

 **Seamless Local-to-Prod**
-Same configuration works in development, CI, and cloud environments without modification.
+Same configuration works in development, CI, and cloud environments without modification or risky hand-offs.

 ## Built for Dev & Production